JuM24/Pseudoscales_simulation/README.md

 # Pseudoscales simulation code
-Code to reproduce emulation of target trial for the effect of the use of hearing aids on dementia in people with hearing loss in UKBB.
+Code to reproduce the simulation study for the effect of anticholinergic burden versus polypharmacy in UK Biobank.

 ## Required files
 The below table lists the UK Biobank field IDs that are required for the analyses.